 An open-air theatre nestles on the roof where the structure curves to the ground, with the surrounding park forming the stage.
 Designed with the subtropical climate in mind, the open structure allows the wind to blow freely through Banyan Plaza.
 The seamless flow between interior and exterior creates opportunities for crossovers between formal and informal performances.

-Different theatres such as the 2000-seat concert hall and 2250-seat opera hall are located in the five cores or ‘legs’ of the building where the structure meets the ground.
+Different theatres such as the 1981-seat Concert Hall and 2236-seat Opera House are located in the five cores or ‘legs’ of the building where the structure meets the ground.
 The cores connect with one another via foyers in the roof and an underground service floor which houses the backstage area of each theatre.